daekeun-ml/evaluate-llm-on-korean-dataset/README.md

-# Korean language proficiency evaluation for LLM/SLM models using CLIcK and HAE-RAE dataset
+# Korean language proficiency evaluation for LLM/SLM models using KMMLU, CLIcK, and HAE-RAE dataset

 ## Overview